Clarifying the Role of Product Management

 The above description was the role of the Product Manager for the majority of the 1900s and you’d primarily only find Product Managers at CPG companies such as P&G until consumer software products began rising to prominence in the late early 2000s in the Silicon Valley – and that’s when everything really changed.

 In 2001 the Agile Manifesto pulled together a number of similar concepts and methods into a common mission, in juxtaposition to traditional Waterfall methodologies, to move toward small-batch incremental development.
-Software is inherently different from physical products insofar as it is much easier and less expensive to make small incremental changes and delivery those to the market, which means software products were able to shift to a model of providing a constant stream of incremental improvements rather than having to wait for large batches.
+Software is inherently different from physical products insofar as it is much easier and less expensive to make small incremental changes and deliver those to the market, which means software products were able to shift to a model of providing a constant stream of incremental improvements rather than having to wait for large batches.

 Scrum is the popular Agile Project Management framework that emerged around this time as well, and with it, a definition of two important roles within a product development team – the Product Owner and the ScrumMaster.
 Because this was a project management framework for incremental and continuous development, that means Product Management would no longer develop large Product Requirement Documents (PRDs) and throw them ‘over the wall’ to Engineering to implement in a different department.
 Instead, the Product Owner began co-locating as part of the team and developing requirements iteratively as well.